BachoSeven/dwm/README.md

 a part from keybindings and additional or different scratchpads/programs, I have added the following eye-candy patches:

 - colorbar for colors in titles and tag indicators
-- status2d for colors in dwmblocks status info
+- noborder (fixed for floating windows)
-- cool_autostart
+- cool autostart

 ## FAQ